uzrwth/uzrwth.github.io/content/posts/Lipschitz-continuous.md

 > Thus the sum of a series is the limit of the sequence of partial sums.

+#### Geometric series

+Each term is obtained from the preceding one by multiplying it by the common ratio r.

 ### Power series

 a series of constants that we can test for convergence or divergence.